bw-math/bw-math/source/references/python/01_SETUP.rst

     4

-The *interpretter* allows to experiment with **Python** and get a feel for it.
+The *interpretter* allows you to experiment with **Python** and get a feel for it.
 However, as previously mentioned, for this class, we will almost always be writing :ref:`python_scripts`.

 To exit the *interpretter*, type and execute,